Uberspace/lab/source/guide_mailman-3.rst

 Automated deployment (experimental)
 ===================================

 As of November 2021 there is an attempt to automate this guide, see `this repo <https://codeberg.org/cknoll/uberspace-autodeploy-mailman3>`_.
-The goal is to get you mailman3 instance deployed in less than 10min.
+The goal is to get a mailman3 instance deployed in less than 10min on a fresh uberspace account.